riccardobernardi/distributed-sudoku-solver/README.md

 ## 9 Bibliography

 - [1] Berggren, “A study of Sudoku solving algorithms.”
 - [2] Simonis, “Sudoku as a Constraint Problem.”
 - [3] https://medium.com/@machine.learning.language/anti-plagiarism-python-e5f259eb3f46
 - [4] https://medium.com/@machine.learning.language/pygraham-functional-methods-in-python-d5921208416a
+- [5] slides of the professor, part of "Local Search", slide number 34 of 61